 • The amount of time it takes to switch between different apps they use for work.

-💡 To learn more how to do this in Slack, visit our Review team activity and statistics article.
+💡 To learn more how to do this in Slack, visit our Review workspace activity and statistics article.